 After you enter a small wooden doorway you will find yourself in a real Russian fairy tale village, full of stalls with the most unusual things – traditional Russian souvenirs, handmade gifts, old soviet posters, flags, pins, military items, fur and woolen clothes, traditional Russian foods and drinks, cult Russian national characters inspired gifts all the way from TSARs, soviets to current president Putin themed t-shirts, tea cups and fridge magnets.

-Not to forget matryoshkas – typical Russian nesting dolls – they are being sold all around in different sizes and decorations, from the cheap ones to the very expensive and unique ones.
+Not to forget matryoshkas – typical Russian nesting dolls.
+In the shops you can buy them in different sizes and decorations, from the cheap ones to the very expensive and unique ones.

 Whatever you do and whatever you are into, matryoshka is an absolute must as a gift to family and friends back home.